 Cee laughed.
 Jay couldn’t read the tone of it; it sounded good-natured, but the lines on her face were taut, stoic, her eyes distracted.
+As she spoke, she slipped in and out of a deeper creole.
 “No, but that’s how she do.
-Ain a thing — they’s plenty of food in the kitchen.”
+Ain’t a thing—they’s plenty of food in the kitchen.”

 She slipped out back and the screen door slammed behind her.
-“Honeychild,” she called, “you gon help me with this turkey or what?”
+“Honey child,” she called, “you gonna help me with this turkey or what?”

 Rumor smiled and followed her out, leaving Jay alone, in a stranger’s house.
 He could hear their muffled speech as they pulled the bird from simmering oil, and wondered if he should go and help.
 He hadn’t been asked, though, and didn’t want to impose himself.